Sarah's Catalog

 • Utilizing CrowdSec means it'll list IPs that should be banned in the decision list, but it doesn't mean it'll actually ban.

-• That's why I've begun to implement CrowdSec's Firewall Bouncer.
+• That's why I've implemented CrowdSec's Firewall Bouncer.

 • CrowdSec Firewall Bouncer is installed on the host machine, or this server.
 It's not in a Docker container.

-• The Firewall Bouncer will automatically ban IPs on the decision list, and community blocklist (CAPI)
+• The Firewall Bouncer ban IPs on the decision list and community blocklist (CAPI) by adding it to the nftables.

 Docker Containers

-• (Recently, I did a serious overhaul of my server by switching to bind mounts and using specific image versions instead of the latest.)
+• (At the beginning of the year, I did a serious overhaul of my server by switching to bind mounts and using specific image versions instead of the latest.)

 • Type of volume: bind.